QHose/qlik-cloud-jwt-lambda-example/README.md

-# Embed Qlik Sense sheet with anonymous users using a JWT created locally (server side of your web server)
+# Embed Qlik Sense sheet with anonymous/local user using JWT

-An example web page using JSON web tokens to process authorization to a Qlik Cloud tenant using JWT to insert the dummy user/group memberships to simulate anonymous users.Beaware that anonymous usages in currently not available in Qlik Cloud (as opposed to Client Managed where you could create an anon virtual proxy)
+An example web page using JSON web tokens to process authorization to a Qlik Cloud tenant using JWT to insert the dummy user/group memberships to simulate anonymous users.Beaware that anonymous usages in currently not available in Qlik Cloud (as opposed to Client Managed where you could create an anon virtual proxy).
+You can also connect to your own identity software, and just get the userID and group memberships and inject it into the JWT token.

 # The authentication flow